Old Cheddar: Hard Cheese Or Not?

 Characteristics Values

-Origin Cheddar cheese originates from the village of Cheddar in England, and various regions and producers have their unique variations.
+Origin Cheddar cheese originated in the village of Cheddar in Somerset, England.

 cycheese